abbbi/virtnbdbackup/README.md

 to the virtual machines, disk data and dirty blocks.
 After the backup process finishes, the job is stopped and the nbd server quits operation.

-`Note`:
-> If the virtual domain is not in running state (powered off) `virtnbdbackup`
-> supports `copy` and `inc/diff` backup modes.
-Incremental and differential backups
-> will then save the changed blocks since last created checkpoint.
-As no new
-> checkpoints can be defined for offline domains, the Backup mode `full` is
-> changed to mode `copy`.

 It is possible to backup multiple virtual machines on the same host system at the same time, using separate calls to the application with a different target directory to store the data.